ada-pld/ada/README.md

 After that, you will have to go to the root folder of the application, and build it, to do so use the command `npm run buildMail` then `npm run build`

+You will then have to perform the migrations on the database using `npx sequelize db:migrate`

 Once you've build the project, everything is ready, just run the command `npm start`

 # Docker